 Stress seems to be a part of our lives in many different ways.
-Stress at work, at home, in our relationships and stress brought on by life events.
-It’s true that some stress can be good, but when we are experiencing stress in a few different areas of our life at once, it can be difficult to manage.
-We cannot always get rid of stress and at times it can become overwhelming, but Psychotherapy can help teach the tools needed to get through these stressful times and provide an outlet to help us cope with the stress of everyday life and specific life events.
+It is present at work, home, in our relationships and also brought on by life events.
+It’s true that some stress can be good, but when we are experiencing it in a few different areas of our life at once, it can be difficult to manage.
+We cannot always eliminate the circumstance causing our stress and at times it can become overwhelming, but lifestyle counselling can help teach the tools needed to get through these difficult times by providing an outlet to help us cope with the stress of everyday life and specific life events.
 With practice, and support we can keep our stress at healthy levels that keep us alert and motivated to face challenges.

 There are several signs and symptoms of stress including the following: